drhsqlite/fossil-mirror/www/rebaseharm.md

-When a developer can go back to the individual check-ins leading up to the current code, they can work out the answers to such questions using only the level of empathy necessary to be a good developer.
+When a developer can go back to the individual check-ins leading up to the current code, they can work out the answers to such questions using only the level of personal brilliance necessary to be a good developer.
 To understand such code using only the finished form, you are asking future developers to make intuitive leaps that the original developer was unable to make.
 In other words, you are asking your future maintenance